ejb3ck3tt/Project_GameDev_Pacman/README.md

 # Project_GameDev_Pacman

-Uni Project - Recreate pacman using p5.js.
+Uni Project - Software Engineering game development

 # About the Pacman Project

-This project is one of my uni project where I have to recreate pacman using p5.js.
+The project is the implementation of a computer game using software engineering principles and patterns.

+You can find the full details of the [documentation here](www/documentation/Milestone2_Ebeckett_s5125717.pdf)

 # How to run the project